ysdragon/Pterodactyl-VPS-Egg/README.md

 ## Contributing

 Contributions are welcome.
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.

+## License
+This project is open-source and available under the MIT License.
+See the [LICENSE](https://github.com/ysdragon/Pterodactyl-VPS-Egg/blob/master/LICENSE) file for more details.